Andre-Aguillard/seniorDesign2020/README.md

 # seniorDesign2020

-This project contains two key programs:
+This project contains four key programs:
       **stringToBinary.c** which converts a text file specified in the command line and located in the same directory as the program to a string of binary values.
-      **dataToQAM128.c** which uses the liquid dsp library to convert a text file to IQ values represented as complex numbers.
+      **dataToQAM16.c** which uses the liquid dsp library to convert a text file to IQ values represented as complex numbers.
+      **followLight.c** which is the solar follower/ solar tracker program.
+      **QAM16ToData.c** is the program for demodulating and reading the transmitted data from the HACK_RF using the RTL-SDR.

 ## stringToBinary.c